AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### 12. Teardown:

+Use the following command to find the release name, then the next coomand to delete that release (don't forget to replace <DBPRELEASE>).

 ```bash
 helm ls
 ```

-Use the name of the DBP release found above as DBPRELEASE
 ```bash
 helm delete --purge <DBPRELEASE>
 ```